crscastillo/ecommerce/docs/admin-products-import.md

 The following values are accepted for boolean fields (`is_active`, `is_featured`):
 - **True**: `true`, `1`, `yes`, `active`
 - **False**: `false`, `0`, `no`, `inactive`

+#### Image URLs
+When providing `image_url` values:
+- Must be a valid, publicly accessible URL
+- Supported formats: JPEG, PNG, WebP, GIF
+- Images will be automatically downloaded and uploaded to secure storage
+- Maximum file size: 50MB per image
+- If download fails, the product will still be created without an image

 #### Tags Format
 Multiple tags should be separated by commas: